ohlalab/ohlalab.github.io/Publications/index.md

 # 2018

-Wallroth R & Ohla K (accepted for publication).
+Wallroth R & Ohla K (2018).
 As soon as you taste it - evidence for sequential and parallel processing of gustatory information. eNeuro.
+ENEURO.0269-18.2018; DOI: https://doi.org/10.1523/ENEURO.0269-18.2018

 Andersen CA, Alfine L, Ohla K, & Höchenberger R (accepted for publication).
 A new gustometer: Template for the construction of a portable and modular stimulator for taste and lingual touch.
 Behavioral Research Methods.